syncfusion-content/winui-docs/winui/radialgauge/axes.md

 documentation: ug
 ---

-# Radial axis customization
+# Radial axis

-The `radial axis` is a circular arc in which a set of values are displayed along a linear or custom scale based on the design requirements.
+The `Radial axis` is a circular arc in which a set of values are displayed along a linear or custom scale based on the design requirements.
 Axis elements such as  labels, ticks, and axis line can be easily customized with built-in properties.

 ## Axis customization

 **Axis minimum and maximum**

-The `Minimum` and `Maximum` properties of an axis can be used to customize the axis range.The default value of `Minimum` is 0, and the default value of `Maximum` is 100.
+The `Minimum` and `Maximum` properties of an axis can be used to customize the axis value range.The default value of `Minimum` is 0, and the default value of `Maximum` is 100.

 {% tabs %}